kongondo/MenuBuilder/README.md

 ## Changelog

+#Version 0.1.4
+1. Moved first tab 'Main' to become the third tab and renamed it to 'Settings' for better UX.

 #Version 0.1.3
 1. Fixed bug where on uninstalling the module, menu pages in the trash would not get deleted, throwing an error when attempting to delete their template.